 While Scottsdale’s Old Town is known for its historic, beautiful vintage buildings, the city is home to some of the world’s most famous contemporary architecture, too.
 Scottsdale’s claim to architectural fame is Taliesin West, which is the former home of Frank Lloyd Wright, one of the most famous architects of all time.
 Wright’s architectural creations were inspired largely by the desert landscapes of the Sonoran Desert.
 Today, Wright’s home is open to the public for tours.
 His architectural school, called Taliesin West, still offers courses for aspiring architectural students.

-If you are new to Scottsdale, you’ll probably be curious to learn more about the city.
+If you are new to Scottsdale and live in a luxury apartment Desert Ridge, you’ll probably be curious to learn more about the city.
 And what better way to do so than by getting out and about, and exploring its historical sites?
 The railroad was an important part of Scottsdale’s past.
 In fact, it was instrumental in bringing tourism, trade, and industry to the region.
 While the original train that served Scottsdale is no longer in existence, you can get a glimpse of the role the railroad played in developing the city at the McCormick-Stillman Railroad Park.
 Here, you’ll find more than 40 acres dedicated to Scottsdale’s railroad history.
 Among its attractions are the Magma Arizona Railroad vintage locomotive, three model clubs, and an indoor museum with exhibits, photographs, and more model trains that capture the essence of the railway system through the region.
 Along with its everyday attractions, the railroad park also has periodic special events for the whole family.

 In addition to its year-round attractions, Scottsdale has some notable annual events.
 These events, which are popular among residents and visitors alike, are also a great way to meet your neighbors and learn more about the city’s history and personality.